-Bituminous Coal Characteristics and Applications in Energy
+Bituminous Coal Characteristics and Applications

-A Common Type of Hard Coal with Thermal and Metallurgical Uses
+A Common Type of Hard Coal With Thermal and Metallurgical Uses

 Bituminous and sub-bituminous coal represents more than 90 percent of all the coal consumed in the United States.
 When burned, the coal produces a high, white flame.
 Bituminous coal is so-called because it contains a tar-like substance called bitumen.
 There are two types of bituminous coal: thermal and metallurgical.